helgeholm/well1024a/README.md

 <a name="getState" />
 ## getState()

-Returns an object representing the current state of the random number generator.
+Returns an array of 32-bit unsigned integers, of length 32.
+This represents the current state of the random number generator.

-The object can safely be converted to and restored from JSON.

-This object can be used as a parameter to `setState`.
+This array can be used as a parameter to `setState`.

 -----------------------------------